-Indiana Dept. of Education (IDOE) Memo from IHSAA with its rules regarding student participation in athletic programs of its IHSAA member schools.
+Indiana Code Dept. of Education (IDOE) with its rules regarding student participation in athletic programs of its IHSAA member schools.

 Homeschool Sports Network (HSPN) is a national site with information, resources, tournaments and postings available.

-We will strive to list current Sports Club info until a current list is available on another site.
-We need help however.
+We will strive to list current Sports Club information; however, we need YOUR help.
 We rely on your team's submission of information to us.
-If you want to submit current info about your Homeschool Sports Club, please email to: info@IndianaHomeSchooling.org.
+If you want to submit current information about your Homeschool Sports Club, please email to: info@IndianaHomeSchooling.org.

 Homeschool Unified Sports Teams of Lafayette (HUSTL) organizes competitive basketball, volleyball and soccer programs for home-educated junior high and high school boys and girls in the Greater Lafayette, Ind., area.
 HUSTL's Tippecanoe Tornados teams play other homeschool and Christian school teams in Indiana and eastern Illinois.
 A high school baseball program is planned for thisspring, withelementary boys and girls basketballto be addednext winter.
 For more information about HUSTL and the Tornados, contact Steve Leer, HUSTL athletic director, at (765) 471-4973, by e-mail at email@example.com.